What Goes Where - Recology American Canyon

 • Liquids or ice

-• Wood – plywood, pressboard, painted or stained wood
+• Treated Wood – plywood, pressboard, painted stained wood

 Recycling must be loose, and free of a plastic bag liner.
 Recycling must be clean and dry.
 Give food and beverage containers a light rinse.